L2klbs/cerebrium-fuse/README.md

 # Install Go 1.24.3
 # You can do a direct install with a tool like brew or use a package version manager like asdf
+# Make sure to add go to your PATH environment variable after install
 brew install go@1.24.3

 # clone project to a project directory